Alvaro-LJ/Comprehensive-Spatial-Methods-CSM-/README.md

 This folder contains the CSM scripts and datasets to replicate the results of our [*publication*](publicationURL).

 ## Images
-This folder contains several test images used in the related [*publication*](publicationURL), as well as CSM logo and toolbox outline.
+This folder contains the CSM logo and toolbox outline.

 ## Citation